 Brewers vs. Rockies Highlights

-Elias Díaz homered and drove in the go-ahead run in the 8th inning to give the Rockies a 3-2 victory over the Brewers
+Alan Trejo hit a bases-clearing double in the 4th inning and Kyle Freeland struck out five to lead the Rockies to a 7-1 win over the Brewers

-Elias Díaz homered and drove in the go-ahead run in the 8th inning to give the Rockies a 3-2 victory over the Brewers
+Alan Trejo hit a bases-clearing double in the 4th inning and Kyle Freeland struck out five to lead the Rockies to a 7-1 win over the Brewers

+Alek Manoah and Alex Verdugo may be one step closer to burying the hatchet after a media feud in early April.

+Tori Bowie won three medals at the 2016 Rio Games, including a gold as part of the women's 4x100 relay, in which she ran anchor.

 The Blue Jays haven't gotten the best performances from their relievers this season, but Nate Pearson's outing on Monday night showed a lot of promise.